-Our degree in Policing provides an in-depth study of policing, crime and punishment, as well as the English legal system.
-You will be immersed in the study of criminal investigations, police powers, the culture of professionalism, the Police Code of Ethics and the Victims’ Code.
+We also offer a BA (Hons) Policing degree which provides an in-depth study of policing, crime and punishment, as well as the English legal system.
+It will immerse you in the study of criminal investigations, police powers, the culture of professionalism, the Police Code of Ethics and the Victims’ Code.
+The programme provides ideal preparation for a career where investigative skills or practical legal knowledge are required.
+You will also be well placed to pursue a degree-holder entry route to the police (for which further study will be required) on graduation.

 The £6m Law and Psychology building provides contemporary teaching and learning facilities for students in the Department of Law and Criminology.